 Are you an individual interested in humanist volunteering?
 We will do our best to connect you to a nearby team, offer ideas for how you can find projects on your own, or give you guidance on starting your own team.

-Social events and fundraisers for your own group do not count as BBN events, unless there is a significant amount of community outreach, education, or fundraising for another group besides your own.
+Events that do not count toward leveling up: Social activities and fundraisers for the BBN team itself, unless there is a significant amount of community outreach, education, or fundraising for a 501c3 charity.

 For ideas for service events, see the BBN resources page.

-BBN teams can earn perks by reporting on their FPP or VBB events to achieve a new BBN level.
+BBN teams can earn perks by reporting on their events to achieve a new BBN level.